Urd Example - Part 1: Plain Import of a List of Files

 dev.build_importchain - csvimport MAKE /zbd/workdirs/dev/dev-0 10.6 seconds - csvimport MAKE /zbd/workdirs/dev/dev-1 10.0 seconds - csvimport MAKE /zbd/workdirs/dev/dev-2 10.9 seconds

-There are two commands available for looking at various aspects of
+There are three commands available for looking at various aspects of

 To investigate the default dataset (and its chain